This is where novel coronavirus cases have been confirmed worldwide - Local News 8

 According to Golikova, Russia will begin evacuating its citizens from the Chinese provinces of Wuhan and Hubei, where there are 300 and 341 Russians respectively.

-Three new cases of the novel coronavirus have been confirmed in Singapore, bringing the city-wide total to 75 confirmed cases, the Singapore Ministry of Health announced on Sunday.
+Two new cases of the novel coronavirus have been confirmed in Singapore, bringing the citywide total to 77 confirmed cases, the Singapore Ministry of Health announced on Monday.

-Two of the new cases are linked to the Grace Assembly of God church; the other one is linked to a separate case.
+One of the new cases is a 76-year-old man who was evacuated from Wuhan, China on February 9.
+The other is a 35-year-old man with no recent travel to China who is linked to a previous case.

+Five people diagnosed with the coronavirus in Singapore were discharged from hospital, bringing Singapore’s total of discharged patients to 24 people, the ministry said.

 Spain (at least 2 cases)